Z2 Topological insulator of ultra cold atoms in bichromatic optical lattices: Results

 \section{Results}

 We determine the topological character of the insulator directly using the band structure to calculate the $\mathds{Z}_{2}$ invariant.
 The Hamiltonian in Eq.~(\ref{hamiltonian}) can be numerically diagonalized using plane-wave method.
-In Fig. \ref{fig:fig2} the band structure is shown.
+The band structure is shown in Fig.~\ref{fig:fig2}.
+The Lowest twofold degenerate energy bands for the lattice without disorder Fig.~\ref{fig:fig2a} has no gap between first and second bands.
+As we introduce the bichromatic lattice along different direction the fourfold degeneracies at special points in k-space are lifted.
+For the cases when the potential strength are as large as $V^\prime=0.5V$ and $V^{\prime\prime}=0.5 V$, Fig.~\ref{fig:fig2b} shows a gap opening between first and second bands but it is very narrow.
+Fig.~\ref{fig:fig2b} shows a gap opening for the case $V^\prime=0.5 V $and $V^{\prime\prime}=0.5 V$.

+In order to investigate the topological state of the system we use the method in Ref. \cite{kane}.
+There are other methods to determine the topological characteristic of the systems where the detailed discussion and the relevant mathematical methods and the advantages and shortcoming of different approaches on the calculation of $\mathds{Z}_{2}$ invariant can be found in the literature \cite{qi,fukui,kane, Roy, Ryu,Yu}.
 In the case of inversion symmetric materials, finding the $\mathds{Z}_{2}$ can be done using the Fu and Kane method \cite{fu}.
-Since the parity and time-reversal operators commute, we only need to check the parity eigenvalues in four time-reversal points in $k$-space for all bands under the gap.
+Since the parity and time-reversal operators commute, we only need to check the parity eigenvalues in four time-reversal invariant points in $k$-space for all bands below the gap.
 The result for the system, without bichromatic deformation, turns out to be non-trivial so that it is either a $\mathds{Z}_{2}$ insulator or a quantum spin Hall insulator, depending on the presence or absence of $\delta$ coupling, respectively \cite{z2cooper}.

-We can not use here the parity based calculation of $\mathds{Z}_{2}$ invariant given in Ref.~\cite{z2cooper} due to lack of inversion symmetry in our case of bichromatic optical lattice.
-A general set of expressions of the $\mathds{Z}_{2}$ invariants are developed in Ref.~\cite{fu}.
-Equivalent expression based upon the Berry phase and the Berry curvature is constructed in Ref.~\cite{fukui}.
-This allows for a calculus recipe to determine the $\mathds{Z}_{2}$ invariant for a two-dimensional noncentrosymmetric material using the bulk band structure.
-We closely follow the notation and description given in Ref. \cite{xiao2010} to apply the method of Ref.~\cite{fukui} to our case.

-Time reversal constraint on the Bloch functions, associated with the Kramer's degeneracy, allows for their determination using only the half of the Brillouin zone; as the other half is fixed by the constraint.
-In addition the constraint leads to a nonzero $\mathds{Z}_{2}$ invariant as an obstruction to smoothly defining the Bloch functions over the half Brillouin zone.
-Ref. ~\cite{fu} introduced the integral form of the $Z_{2}$ invariant as,